jsk-ros-pkg/jsk_aerial_robot/robots/beetle_omni/README.md

 Four terminals are needed.

-Before takeoff:
+Before takeoff, launch necessary files

-1. `roslaunch beetle_omni bringup_nmpc_omni.launch nmpc_mode:=0 wrench_est_mode:=none`.
-This is the main launch file for
+1. `roslaunch beetle_omni bringup_nmpc_omni.launch nmpc_mode:=0 wrench_est_mode:=none  # This is the main launch file for the robot.`
-   the robot.
 2. `roslaunch aerial_robot_planning hand_arm_glove.launch`
 3. `rosbag record -a`

-After the robot is hovering,
+After the robot reach the status of hovering - see terminal output of main launch file -,

-4. run `rosrun aerial_robot_planning mpc_smach_node.py beetle1`, and press 'h' to enter the hand control mode.
+4. Run `rosrun aerial_robot_planning mpc_smach_node.py beetle1`, and press 'h' to enter the hand control mode.
 Note that we need to wear the hand part, the shoulder part, and gloves to control the robot.
 5. To modify the `/hand/control_mode` parameter using `rosparam` in the terminal, run the following command:
     `rosparam set /hand/control_mode <mode_value>`